mill1000/esphome-winix-c545/README.md

 ## Features
 - Full local control of the air purifier via Home Assistant or MQTT.
 - Physical device controls remain functional and changes are immediately reflected in the frontend.
-- AQI, AQI indicator, filter age, filter lifetime and light intensity sensors.
+- AQI, AQI indicator, filter age, filter lifetime, light intensity and fan speed sensors.
 - Switch to control Plasmawave.
 - Auto and Sleep modes are implemented as fan presets.
 - Piggybacks on the OEM protocol with minimal hardware modifications required.